A reader, Mr W, asked:

 - settling a debt partially, not repaying full, adds a marker to the credit record for that debt.
 Other lenders can see this when you apply for more credit, but it doesn’t affect your credit score, that will be the same whether you settle the debt in full or partially… or not at all!

 - any debt that has defaulted will drop off your credit record 6 years after the default date.
 This doesn’t change if you settle the debt in full or partially.

 - some lenders may care about debts settled partially, others don’t mind just so long as the debt has been repaid.

-So, will partial or full settlements help Mr W get this car finance?
+So, will partial or full settlements help Mr W get car finance?

-With very recent defaults on his credit record, Mr W has no chance of car finance at a half reasonable rate in the near future.
-Whether the debts are settled in full or partially.
+With several very recent defaults on his credit record, Mr W has no chance of car finance at a half-reasonable rate in the near future.
+This isn’t likely to change if the debts are settled, whether that is in full or partially.

-Look at it from the car finance lenders point of view – Mr W got into major problems before and he now wants to borrow a lot more money.
-Only bad credit lenders would be likely to consider him, at a very high APR.
+Look at it from the car finance lenders’ point of view… Mr W got into major problems before and he now wants to borrow a lot more money.
+Only bad credit lenders would be likely to consider him, and that is likely to be at a very high APR.

 If he waits a while – a year or more – after settling all the defaults and doesn’t have any more credit record problems during this time, then he may be able to get finance at an OK rate, but it probably still won’t be cheap.

 Don’t borrow money to take a 20% off settlement offer